MarcoKuehne/essex_summer_school_qta/Lab_sessions/Day_6/Lab_Session_QTA_6.md

 ## Naive Bayes

 Let’s see if we can build a classifier to predict if a speech is delivered by Cameron or Brown.
-First, we’ll great a vector of 250 random numbers selected from the vector 1:776.
+First, we’ll generate a vector of 250 random numbers selected from the vector 1:776.
 We’ll also append an id variable`id_numeric` to our dfm. **NB**: The `set.seed()` function makes sure that you can reproduce your random samples.